 - Tools that modify the input by changing values in the attribute fields, such as Calculate Field.

 - Tools that update the input by applying layer properties or changing the layer state, such as Add Join, Select Layer By Location, and Apply Symbology From Layer.

 - Tools that update the input by changing the dataset properties, such as Define Projection.

 - Tools that update the input by creating new classes in the geodatabase or modifying their properties, such as Create Relationships Class.

-If you are unsure if you want to modify the input dataset, you can do the following:
+Take precautions when using a tool that modifies the input dataset.
+If you are unsure whether you want to modify the input dataset, do the following:

-- Make a backup copy of the input features, then run the tool using one copy as input, leaving the other copy in its original state.
+- Make a backup copy of the input data, and run the tool using one copy as input, leaving the other copy in its original state.

 - When input data is stored in a versioned geodatabase, tools will only modify the single version of the data.
-To apply changes to the rest of the database, the version must be reconciled and posted.
+The version must be reconciled and posted to apply changes to the rest of the database.